Oticon Zeal is a fairly new device on the market designed for mild hearing losses. It is tiny, discreet and on the face of it, quite impressive.

 When a Good Device Lands in the Wrong Place

-It might influence other designs in the future.
+The idea behind it is good.
+It might well influence other designs in the future.

 But it sits at a level very few people will choose, even people ready to invest in premium care.

-They want to hear well in daily life.
+Most people want to hear well in daily life.

 They want reassurance.